 - unsalted butter

-- apple cider vinegar (this helps tenderize the dough by inhibiting too much gluten formation and it brings a nice subtle tang to the crust that keeps it nicely balanced)
+- apple cider vinegar: This helps make the dough tender by inhibiting too much gluten formation and it brings a nice subtle hint of tang to the crust that keeps it nicely balanced.

 - ice water

 This recipe--when compared to traditional pie crust recipes--uses more butter and leaves it in larger chunks.
 Because of this, more water is needed to bring it together.
-Adding water means that more gluten will be formed.
+Adding water means the potential for more gluten to be formed.

-To keep the dough from being tough, a stand mixer is used to bring the dough together quickly and without too much handling.
-I have found that making this type of dough by hand increases the toughness of the final product.
-So a stand mixer is the best method to make this dough.
+To keep the dough from being too tough, a stand mixer is used to bring the dough together quickly and without too much handling.

 However, it's essential to follow the recipe and not let the machine run for too long, either while "mixing the butter in" or after the water has been added and the dough has come together.